Alexandre-Frantz/rtabmap_livox_realsense/README.md

 # rtabmap_livox_realsense
-ROS 2 package to launch RTAB-Map with the Leo Rover simulation of SpaceR using a 3D LiDAR.
+ROS 2 package to launch RTAB-Map with the Leo Rover simulation of SpaceR using a 3D LiDAR and an RGB-D camera

 To install RTAB-Map on ROS 2 Humble, use the following command: